PyWiFeS/pipeline/reduction_scripts/multinight/README.md

 - Check metadata file.
 - Rename metadata file. (?)

+# Flux and telluric calibration files
+Check if they are on the list.
+If not, add them, and provide Hubble files.

 ### Reduce data
 - Run `python reduce_marusa.py configBlue.py 20190321` in `reduction_scripts`.